briankeny/koterm/README.md

 <h2>Koterm</h2>
-Koterm is a very fast subdomain enumarator and host scanning tool written in python.
+Koterm is a very fast subdomain enumerator and host scanning tool written in python.

-May be of use for Recon and bug bounty hunting in general.
+May be of great help for Recon in  bug bounty hunting or for how you intend to use .

 <h3>Installation</h3>
 Clone from koterm github repo